RaschidJFR/slack-meetups/README.md

 1. In the top level of the repo, run `cp .env.example .env`
 2. Edit the `.env` example to fill in environment variables, including:
   - Django stuff:
+    - `HOST`: the public url of your app.
+Needed for production.
+    Supports wildecard notation for subdomains.
-    - `SECRET_KEY`: a long random string for Django's cryptography
+    - `SECRET_KEY`: a long random string for Django's cryptography.
-    - `DJANGO_SUPERUSER_USERNAME`: username to log into the admin
+    - `DJANGO_SUPERUSER_USERNAME`: username to log into the admin.
-    - `DJANGO_SUPERUSER_EMAIL`: your email address
+    - `DJANGO_SUPERUSER_EMAIL`: your email address.
-    - `DJANGO_SUPERUSER_PASSWORD`: password to log into the admin
+    - `DJANGO_SUPERUSER_PASSWORD`: password to log into the admin.
   - Slack stuff:
-    - `SLACK_API_TOKEN`: a bot token to connect to Slack, usually starts with "xoxb-"
+    - `SLACK_API_TOKEN`: a bot token to connect to Slack, usually starts with "xoxb-".
-    - `SLACK_SIGNING_SECRET`: used to verify that requests are from Slack
+    - `SLACK_SIGNING_SECRET`: used to verify that requests are from Slack.
-    - `ADMIN_SLACK_USER_ID`: (optional) Slack user ID for the admin who will be messaged if the bot receives a message it doesn't know how to act on
+    - `ADMIN_SLACK_USER_ID`: (optional) Slack user ID for the admin who will be messaged if the bot receives a message it doesn't know how to act on.

 ### Running with Docker (recommended)